The Harold Love Outstanding Community Service Award

 - Recognized and valued by peers and community leaders 20%

-Nomination packets are due on or before Wednesday, March 4, 2020 at 4:30 p.m.
+To submit a nomination, please click this link to complete the nominee information form and upload all required documentation.
+Nomination packets are due on or before Monday, March 9, 2020 at 4:30 p.m.
 CDT.
 Only completed nominations received by the deadline will be considered.
-Winners will be notified by March 21st If you have further questions about the nomination process, contact Brittany Mosby at 615-253-8874 or Brittany.Mosby@tn.gov.
+If you have further questions about the nomination process, contact Dr. Brittany Mosby at 615-253-8874 or Brittany.Mosby@tn.gov.

 The individuals selected to receive recognition represent the many dimensions of community service – volunteer work, public service, charitable service and leadership roles in community organizations.
 They serve as ambassadors for community service among the many diverse higher educational communities in Tennessee.